Welcome to The University Corporation (TUC)!

 |More than 20 years to 25 years||15 1/3 hours||7 2/3 hours||384 hours|

 Eligible employees who are regularly scheduled to work less than 40 hours per week shall accrue vacation on a pro-rata basis that is based on the above-schedule.
 Once employees have accrued the maximum number of vacation hours, vacation hours will stop accruing.
 Employees will resume accruing vacation once they have used some of their accrued but unused vacation.
 All accrued but unused vacation benefits are paid at the time of separation of employment.

 Employees must provide their supervisor with as much advance notice of anticipated vacations as possible so that assigned work may be adequately staffed.
-Employees requesting vacation of two or more working days must complete a Vacation Request form.
 In some instances, it may be necessary for an employee to change vacation schedule due to scheduling conflicts, deadlines, and other business needs.
 TUC reserves the right to approve or to deny vacation at any time during which the absence of the employee would adversely affect business operations.
 TUC also may require employees to take vacations for scheduling or budgetary reasons.